spessasus/soundfont-proposals/default_modulators.md

 Currently, this chunk is supported and read by SpessaSynth.
 Its implementation complies with this proposal.

+### Editing Default Modulators
+My yet to be finished [SpessaFont](https://github.com/spessasus/spessafont) sound bank editor allows reading, editing and writing default modulators.

+Note that the editor is still unfinished, but it does provide full editing support for the DMOD chunk for now.
+There is no on-screen keyboard, so testing with the SpessaSynth web app is recommended.

 ## Rationale
-Sfspec24 section 3.2:
+Sfspec24 section 10.2:

+> 10.2 Unknown Chunks
+>
+> In parsing the RIFF structure, unknown but well-formed chunks or sub-chunks may be encountered.
-> The SoundFont 2 specification requires that implementations ignore unknown sub-chunks within the INFO-list chunk.
+> Unknown chunks within the INFO-list chunk should simply be ignored.
+> Other unknown chunks or sub-chunks are illegal and should be treated as structural errors.

 This allows us to add a new chunk without violating the spec.

 This seems to be the perfect solution because:
-1. Doesn't violate the SF2 spec (foreign INFO chunks shall be ignored)
+1. It does not violate the SF2 spec. (foreign INFO chunks shall be ignored)
 2. Default modulators, yay!
+3. It will make modulators way easier to use, making users want to use the more often.
-3. Code from the IMOD and PMOD parsers can be reused.
+4. Code from the IMOD and PMOD parsers can be reused.
-4. It should be easy to implement for most players.
+5. Inconsistently defined 2.01 and 2.04 modulators are resolved if the chunk is present.
+6. Simple implementation: replace the default modulator list if encountered.

+Created by spessasus